nih-niddk-mbs/StochasticGene.jl/docs/src/examples/rna_dwell_time.md

 # RNA Dwell Time Analysis

+!!! warning "Legacy conceptual example"
+    This page is retained as a conceptual sketch.
+New RNA+dwell workflows should prefer tuple/vector `datatype` values, modality-keyed `datapath`, and `dwell_specs`; see the [CombinedData API](../api/combined_data.md).

 This example demonstrates how to analyze RNA dwell-time data together with RNA histograms.
 For new code, use the `CombinedData` API with `datatype = (:rna, :dwelltime)`.
 The older `"rnadwelltime"` datatype remains available for legacy scripts.

 ## Setup